Fishing Report for 3rd June 2026

 To help new members a white board is in the signing in hut with a chance for successful members to pass on tips and methods and peg numbers, although it will become more popular as things get harder.
 A dry wipe marker is to be used.

 Don’t forget the “Fly Box” in the Pavilion, where generous members give their time and energy free for you to benefit from their kind gesture.
 Donations (over 50p per fly seems about right) into the box next to the fly case.
-This goes towards tea and coffee, cleaning materials and other niceties managed by Mel Mamonne.
+This goes towards tea and coffee, cleaning materials and other niceties.

 If you are fishing Catch and Release you must be using barbless or debarbed hooks and release fish from your net, not on the bank, if at all possible.